2015 Tax Planning Roundup

 Factoid: Part of Coverage

-Medicare Part B covers services (like lab tests, surgeries, and doctor visits) and supplies (like wheelchairs and walkers) considered medically necessary to treat a disease or condition.
+Medicare Part B covers services (like lab tests, surgeries, and doctor visits) and supplies (like wheelchairs and walkers) considered to treat a disease or condition.

 Did You Know